Men’s Health Center & Urology

-You will be asked to wear a scrotal support and stay home from work at least a week and avoid strenuous activity, including sex, for 2 weeks after surgery, after which you should be released to resume normal activities.
+You will be asked to wear a scrotal support and stay home from work for at least a week and avoid strenuous activity (including sex) for 2 weeks after surgery, after which you should be released to resume normal activities.

 After surgery, it may take several months for sperm to return to the ejaculate and exhibit normal motility, or movement.
 Semen analysis will be checked in the office after your surgery during the first nine months after surgery.

 There are many factors that affect rate of success, including site of the vasectomy, length of the remaining vas deferens, length of time between vasectomy and reversal, whether reversal surgery has already been attempted, epididymal blockage and the fertility of your partner.

 The most accurate estimate of success rates is given after a consultation with our doctors and the previous factors taken in to account.
 Our specific success rate for patients with your characteristics will be discussed.

 Generally, the biggest predictor of success is the length of time between vasectomy and reversal procedures.
 The greater the length of time, the greater the chance that epididymal blockage has occurred necessitating vaseoepididymostomy.
 Studies reveal that success rates in both fertility and conception decline as the time between vasectomy and reversal increases.

 In men who had vasovasostomies from less than three to more than 15 years ago, sperm return declined from 97% to 71%, and conception declined from 76% to 30%.
 These rates, however, do not apply to specific individuals or couples.
 You should not be discouraged if your vasectomy was some time ago.